In the beginning, I only wanted this site to be about Evelyn. But I have come to realize that, like it or not, it is also about me.

 And that's the first thing I want everyone who comes here to know about me.
 I am still Evelyn's mom.
 Being a mother to my three children has always taken center stage in my life.
 But I am other things as well.
 And I thought it was about time I told you a little about the woman behind this blog.

 The most significant role in my life, next to motherhood, is being a writer.
-I have been a writer since I was very young, and this blog is a natural way for me to process and integrate my loss and my grief.
+This blog is a natural way for me to process and integrate my loss.
 Besides my posts here, I have long been a writer of young adult fiction.
 I landed my first book deal less than two months before Evelyn's passing.
 She was a staunch supporter of my work.
-Ironically, the book is about a family who's lost a child.
-It releases in October 2019.
-I will post a blog about it, as the unusual circumstances surrounding it's writing and Ev's death are too numerous and bizarre to ignore.
+Ironically, the book is about a family who lost a child.
+It released in October 2019 (you can read my post about it here).

 If you'd like to learn more about my fiction work, you can visit my author website at www.avamorgyn.com.

 Aside from that, I'm not sure how much more remains of the woman I was.
 I have read tarot, taught classes on crystal healing, and worked in holiday and floral design for many years.
-I once fancied myself a believer in all things mythical, a seeker and lover of fantasy and spirit, but I don't believe in much anymore.
+I once fancied myself a believer in all things mystical, but I don't believe in much anymore.
 I have a long ways to go towards repairing my faith in anything, if it can be done.

 Death is nothing new to me, having lost parents young.
 But child loss eclipses all other kinds of loss.
 I have been brought to my knees by death at last.
 I have surrendered my unflagging optimism.
 You win, I've had to admit.
 You win.